$\mathcal{PT}$-symmetry phase transition in a Bose-Hubbard model with localized gain and loss: Bose-Hubbard model with alternating gain and loss

-We assume an interacting gas of bosonic particles on a one dimensional (1D) lattice with alternating particle loss and gain as displayed in Fig.~\ref{fig:sketch_model}.
+We assume an interacting gas of bosonic particles on a one dimensional lattice with alternating particle loss and gain as displayed in Fig.~\ref{fig:sketch_model}.
 We model it by the Bose-Hubbard Hamiltonian~\cite{Fisher1989}

-where $J$ represents the nearest-neighbor hopping, $U$ is the on-site repulsion energy, and $b_n^{(\dagger)}$ are the typical annihilation (creation) bosonic operators at site $n$.
-In what follows, we use natural units $\hbar=1$, and $J$ represents the unit of energy, such that time is measured in units of $J^{-1}$, and dissipation rates, in units of $J$.
+where $J$ represents the nearest neighbor hopping, $U$ is the on-site repulsion energy, and $b_n^{(\dagger)}$ are the typical annihilation (creation) bosonic operators at site $n$.
+In what follows, we use natural units $\hbar=1$, and $J$ represents the unit of energy, such that time is measured in units of $J^{-1}$ and dissipation rates in units of $J$.

 We immediately notice that the Hamiltonian~\eqref{eq:Ham_1} belongs to the $\cPT$-symmetric models.
 The dissipative environment must be built in a way that Eq.~\eqref{eq:ptsym} is satisfied.
-For that we assume an alternating, single particle gain-and-loss environment described by the jump operators $b^\dagger_n$ and $b_n$, but with a constant system-environment coupling $\Gamma$ in both the gain and loss channels.
-Applying the $\cPT$-symmetry operation converts the gain portion of the Lindbladian into a loss and vice versa, and therefore the $\cPT$-symmetry is thus satisfied for the dissipative part of the Lindbladian as well.
+For that, we assume an alternating, single-particle gain-and-loss environment described by the jump operators $b^\dagger_n$ and $b_n$, but with a constant system-environment coupling $\Gamma$ in both the gain and loss channels.
+Applying the $\cPT$-symmetry operation converts the gain portion of the Lindbladian into a loss and vice versa, and therefore the $\cPT$ symmetry is thus satisfied for the dissipative part of the Lindbladian as well.

 Because of the alternating sites with gain and loss, the lattice can be viewed as being bipartite~\cite{Asb0th.2016}, with two sites ($A$ and $B$) per unit cell.
 At sites labeled $A$ (even sites), the system loses particles while at sites $B$ (odd sites), bosons are injected into the system.
-Using this convention, we rewrite the Hamiltonian~\eqref{eq:Ham_1} by explicitly using the sublattice labels as well, i.e. $b_{n}\to b_{j, \alpha}$, where $j$ labels the unit cell, while $\alpha=\{A,B\}$, the site inside the unit cell.
-In this new basis the Hamiltonian is
+Using this convention, we rewrite the Hamiltonian~\eqref{eq:Ham_1} by explicitly using the sublattice labels as well, i.e., $b_{n}\to b_{j, \alpha}$, where $j$ labels the unit cell, while $\alpha=\{A,B\}$, the site inside the unit cell.
+In this new basis, the Hamiltonian is

-To study the $\cPT$ symmetry breaking transition, we introduce the order parameter as the population imbalance between the even and odd sites,
+To study the $\cPT$-symmetry breaking transition, we introduce the order parameter as the population imbalance between the even and odd sites,

 where $n_{\alpha}=\average{c^\dagger_{j, \alpha} c_{j, \alpha}}$ is the average occupation on the sublattice $\alpha$.
 For an infinite lattice (or when employing periodic boundary conditions), the model remains translation invariant, suggesting that the average occupation on each sublattice is position independent.